Phone: (619) 258-0469

 You will also find your favorite bonsai plant types like pine, Juniper, Elm, fruiting and flowering trees.
-We look forward to meeting and serving you.
-Good luck with your bonsai growing adventures.
-We appreciate each and every one of our customers and strive to give each of you our undivided attention to your specific needs.
+They appreciate each and every one of their customers and strive to give each of you their undivided attention to your specific needs.

 -Bonsai trees- from very tiny to very large, from very young to very old, from very styled and finished to very raw and ready to be styled.